 Federal Loan Interest Rates & Origination Fees:

-Direct loan interest rates are determined and communicated by the U.S. Department of Education in July every year.
-Loan origination fees will be deducted from your financial aid disbursement and are subject to change due to federal sequestration.
+Interest Rate & Origination Fees: Direct Loan interest rates are determined and communicated by the U.S. Department of Education in July every year.
+Loan origination fees will be deducted from your accepted loan amounts prior to receipt at Wichita State and are subject to change due to federal sequestration.

 If you and/or your parent(s) enter into a Title IV, HEA loan, enrollment and loan data will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.

 Follow the instructions below to review and accept your loans to ensure a timely disbursement.

 Log in to myWSU at myWSU.wichita.edu.
 Select the myFinances tab and then the Financial Aid Awards link.
 Select the appropriate Academic Year to view current awards.
 Read the terms and conditions for your awards.
 From the Accept Award Offer tab, accept the amount of the student loan(s) that you would like to borrow for the academic year (the accepted amount will be split equally between the fall and spring terms).
 Keep in mind that you should borrow only what you need.